 The love affair with gin continues with this French 75 cocktail.
 My first experience with a French 75 was an accident.
 I accidentally ordered a French 75 thinking it would be like my favorite martini, the French Martini.
 While the two are both delicious, they are not similar.
-The French 75 is a combination of lemon juice, simple syrup and gin topped off with prosecco.
+A French 75 is a combination of lemon juice, simple syrup and gin topped off with prosecco.

-The making of a French 75 is so simple.
+Making a French 75 is so simple.
 In a cocktail shaker filled with ice, you will add the gin, fresh lemon juice, and simple syrup.
 I am all in the Tanqueray Rangpur Gin.
 If you are a gin drinker and haven't tried this gin, you need to get this gin on your liquor list.

 Shake the combination for a good 20 seconds.
 It should be good and cold when you are done shaking it.
 I also rimmed my champagne glasses with sugar to be extra.
-I am a little extra naturally, so I might as well make my cocktails extra.
+I'm a little extra naturally, so I might as well make my cocktails extra.
 I also have a variety of champagne glasses, both stemmed champagne and stemless champagne glasses.
 Use the glasses you prefer.

 Pour the gin combination through a strainer in the glass and then top off with the prosecco, champagne, cave or sparkling wine.
 Don't know what the difference is?
 Don't worry, it is all sparkling, bubbly wine.
 They are just all made in different parts of the world.

 Feel free to garnish the French 75 cocktail with a lemon twist as well.

 Your friends and family will love having a crisp, sparkling French 75 cocktail at your next get together.

 Siren Cocktail from Ritz-Carlton Sarasota

 Pomegranate Orange Champagne Cocktail